Hypothetical types of biochemistry: Ammonia

 The ammonia molecule (NH3), like the water molecule, is abundant in the universe, being a compound of hydrogen (the simplest and most common element) with another very common element, nitrogen.
-The possible role of liquid ammonia as an alternative solvent for life is an idea that goes back at least to 1954, when J. B. S. Haldane raised the topic at a symposium about life's origin.
+The possible role of liquid ammonia as an alternative solvent for life is an idea dating back to 1954 at least, when J. B. S. Haldane raised the topic at a symposium about life's origin.

-Numerous chemical reactions are possible in an ammonia solution, and liquid ammonia has chemical similarities with water.
-Ammonia can dissolve most organic molecules at least as well as water does and, in addition, it is capable of dissolving many elemental metals.
-Haldane made the point that various common water-related organic compounds have ammonia-related analogs; for instance the ammonia-related amine group (−NH2) is analogous to the water-related hydroxyl group (−OH).
+Many chemical reactions can occur in an ammonia solution, and liquid ammonia has chemical similarities with water.
+Ammonia dissolves most organic molecules at least as well as water does, and many elemental metals.
+Haldane indicated that various common water-related organic compounds have ammonia-related analogues; for instance, the ammonia-related amine group (−NH2) is analogous to the water-related hydroxyl group (−OH).

 Ammonia, like water, can either accept or donate an H+ ion.
 When ammonia accepts an H+, it forms the ammonium cation (NH4+), analogous to hydronium (H3O+).
 When it donates an H+ ion, it forms the amide anion (NH2−), analogous to the hydroxide anion (OH−).
 Compared to water, however, ammonia is more inclined to accept an H+ ion, and less inclined to donate one; it is a stronger nucleophile.
-Ammonia added to water functions as Arrhenius base: it increases the concentration of the anion hydroxide.
+Ammonia added to water functions as an Arrhenius base: it increases the concentration of the anion hydroxide.
 Conversely, using a solvent system definition of acidity and basicity, water added to liquid ammonia functions as an acid, because it increases the concentration of the cation ammonium.
 The carbonyl group (C=O), which is much used in terrestrial biochemistry, would not be stable in ammonia solution, but the analogous imine group (C=NH) could be used instead.